bricej13/dotnet-templates/templates/Webapi.Template/README.md

 rut `dotnet ef database update` to apply migrations

 ## Dependency Injection
+Servies are added in the `SetupServices` method if `IServiceColelctionExtensions.cs`

 ## Serilog
 ## Automapper
+Automapper is seutp using the `SetupAutomapper` extension method and `AutomapperProfile` class.
+Example configurations should be removed

 ## SPA UI
 ## Swagger MSBuild